chrissyFraser/vander-weele-farms-llc/journals/josh.md

 10.11:
 * produce patch is working
 * customer patch  working
-* getting started on watching videos and  maybe coding some on the front end. cf gtv fcv
+* getting started on watching videos and  maybe coding some on the front end.
+*
+10.12:
+* Got data to render on the front end for produce admin, going to start on post, put and delete.